Carl-Firle/Aerosol_Study_Wind_Instruments/Performed Pieces of Music - Clarinet and Trumpet Player.md

-# Music performance clarinet and trumpet
+# Music performance: clarinet and trumpet
 The clarinet player played 20 min Mozart’s Clarinet Concerto in A major, K. 622.

 The trumpet player played 20 min: